GreyGuoweiChen/VirBot/README.md

 Here, we develop VirBot, an easy-to-use yet effective RNA virus detection tool from metagenomic data.
 It takes assembled contigs as input and detect ones from RNA viruses.

 VirBot is deisgned based on a comprehensive RNA viral protein family database.
-Besides the hallmar gene in RNA virus, RdRps, we also leverage other essential proteins, including capsid proteins, envelop proteins, viral auxiliary protein, etc. Integrating the adaptative bit score cutoff, VirBot shows its higher specificity in metagenomic dataset and sensitivity in novel RNA virus dataset.
+Besides the hallmar gene in RNA virus, RdRps, we also leverage other essential proteins, including capsid proteins, envelop proteins, viral auxiliary proteins, etc. By using the adaptative bit score cutoff, VirBot shows its higher specificity in metagenomic dataset and sensitivity in novel RNA virus dataset.
 VirBot supports identifying contigs as short as 500bp.

 ## Dependency: